ramsy0dev/pmole/README.md

 # Introduction

 Pmole is a library for reproducing data from a single file.
-Pmole uses `.cm` file extension to create a "origin" file that will be used to reproduced the compressed data.
+Pmole uses `.cm` file extension to create an "origin" file that will be used to reproduce the compressed data.

 # Installation